 - After the court notifies us that your failure to appear has been cleared, we'll update your driving record to show your license isn't suspended or revoked any more for the failure to appear in court or pay tickets.

 - If nothing else on your record prevents it, apply for a new license.
-You’ll need to pay a:
+You'll need to pay a:

 - $75 reissue fee plus your licensing fees if the original charge wasn't drug or alcohol related.

 - $150 reissue fee plus your licensing fees if the original charge was drug or alcohol related.